 - 1. Research showed a need to revise the procedure for determining the bumper test area.
-The current provisions allow the area to be narrower than intended in legislative provisions. - 2.
+The current provisions allow the area to be narrower than intended in the legislative provisions. - 2.
 The Task Force on Bumper Test Area held several meetings to assess the raised issue. - 3.
 Findings show a probability that the cost/effectiveness as determined by legislators is negatively affected by the indicated shortcomings. - 4.
 Detailed accident data give evidence of an equal distribution of first pedestrian contact at the front of passenger cars in crashes with at least one injury suffered from contact with a part of the vehicle front end. - 5.
 There are two similar proposals in this context.
-The proposed measures here are reached through a compromise between issues of rotation of the legform in tests, which is considered a non-biofidelic behaviour, and practical determination capabilities of angles surfaces by using a corner gauge. - 6.
-The margin zone of half the width of the legform is needed to ensure stable measurement results on angled surfaces,. - 7.
-The proposal does not take into account potential injurious hard structures (i.e. bumper beams) behind the outer contour and front vehicle fascia that may extend beyond the newly defined bumper corners.
-Consensus on this topic could not be reached in the Task Force.
+The proposed measures here are reached through a compromise between issues of rotation of the legform in tests, which is considered as a non-biofidelic behaviour, and practical determination capabilities of angles surfaces by using a corner gauge, as well as the introduction of a definition of a rigid bumper beam.
+The widest area is selected as the bumper test area. - 6.
+During testing injurious points have been found outside test areas defined by measurements depending on the outer contour, especially at the ends of the bumper beam.
+As procedures based on the outer vehicle contour do not necessarily include the relevant injurious vehicle structures (e.g. bumper beam), at least the entire bumper beam should be included within the test area. - 7.
+A clearer definition of what is the bumper beam is provided by the Research Council for Automobile Repairs (RCAR). - 8.
+The margin zone of half the width of the legform is needed to ensure stable measurement results on angled surfaces.
+As the bumper beam method is not linked to external fascia and its position/angle, the margin zone is not applied for the latter. - 9.
+Although there is no consensus concerning this matter in the Task Force on Bumper Test Area, it has been suggested that the flexible pedestrian legform impactor works outside the current bumper test area as defined in global technical regulation No. 9, e.g. within the width of the bumper beam.